tonijaa007/random-color-generator/README.md

-# Node.js Random Emoji Generator
+# Node.js Random Color Generator

 When the program is not run with any input, print a random emoji: